 National Science Week is a much anticipated event in the school calendar.
-In 2016-17 over 700 individuals from St Mary’s, local primary schools and the Calne community participated in Science events such as an evening lecture with Professor Alice Roberts (pictured left), a night of astronomy, an interactive lecture exploring the science of taste, an exploration of Science and Art through cyanotype photography and our annual Great Biology Bake Off competition.
+In 2017-18 over 700 individuals from St Mary’s, local primary schools and the Calne community participated in 13 Science events such as an Engineering in the Military evening fixing mini tank go karts, a lecture on personalised genomic medicine, a focus day on Gravitational Waves, Dry ice workshops and our annual Great Science Bake Off competition.
 The highlight of the week was the launch of a bear, Mary Margaret, into near space.
 The data collected from her flight is used in our science lessons.

 Our curriculum is built on the Big Ideas in Science to ensure that when students complete their compulsory science education with us they have a deep and holistic understanding of the nature of science.